kayhadrin/google-code-styleguide/README.md

 >
 > If your project requires that you create a new XML document format, our XML Document Format Style Guide may be helpful.
 > In addition to actual style rules, it also contains advice on designing your own vs. adapting an existing format, on XML instance document formatting, and on elements vs. attributes.

->
+# License

-> These style guides are licensed under the CC-By 3.0 License, which encourages you to share these documents.
+These style guides are licensed under the CC-By 3.0 License, which encourages you to share these documents.
-> See http://creativecommons.org/licenses/by/3.0/ for more details.
+See http://creativecommons.org/licenses/by/3.0/ for more details, or this local LICENSE.txt file in case their server was unavailable.

 # Reading instructions